nachocaru/xaprb.com/content/blog/2007-07-05-mysql-toolkit-distribution-620-released.md

 MySQL Toolkit distribution 620 updates documentation and test suites, includes some major bug fixes and functionality changes, and adds one new tool to the toolkit.
 This article is mostly a changelog, with some added notes.

-Many of the tools have matured and I just needed to make the documentation top-notch, but there&#8217;s still a lot to be done on the crucial checksumming and syncing tools.
+Many of the tools have matured and I just needed to make the documentation top-notch, but there's still a lot to be done on the crucial checksumming and syncing tools.
 Time is in short supply for me right now, though.
-In fact, I actually finished this release on June 22, but wasn&#8217;t able to release it till just tonight!
+In fact, I actually finished this release on June 22, but wasn't able to release it till just tonight!

 Documentation is now maintained online at the [MySQL Toolkit][1] website, by the way.